Our Board

 Clinical and Counselling Psychologist

-She has over three years experience as a Company Director and has completed the AICD training (GAICD), with additional training in NFP Boards.
-She has been a member of the Clinical Council of the SNHN and the Mental Health Advisory Group from inception until end 2018.
+She has over eight years’ experience as a Company Director and has completed the AICD training (GAICD), with additional training in NFP Boards.
+She has been involved with SNHN since its inception in 2015, initially on the Clinical Council and the Mental Health Advisory Group from inception until the end 2018, before being elected to the Board in 2019.

 Dr Magdalen Campbell